CAIN Web Service

 The modern version of the Ulster Volunteer Force (UVF) was formed.
 The UVF issued a statement in May 1966 containing the threat that, "known IRA men will be executed mercilessly and without hesitation".
 On 7 May 1966 The UVF carried out a petrol bomb attack on a Catholic owned bar and off-licence in Upper Charleville Street in the Shankill Road area of Belfast.
 The attackers missed their intended target and set fire to the home of Matilda Gould (77), a Protestant civilian, who lived next door to the public house.
 Gould was severely injured in the attack and died on 27 June 1966 as a resulted of her injuries.
 On 27 May 1966 the UVF shot and mortally wounded John Scullion (28), a Catholic civilian, in the Clonard area of west Belfast.
 Scullion died from his injuries on 11 June 1966.
 On 26 June 1966 the UVF shot three Catholic civilians in Malvern Street in the Shankill area of Belfast.
 One of those shot, Peter Ward (18), died at the scene and the two other men were seriously injured.
 On 28 June 1966 the Northern Ireland government moved to declare the UVF an illegal organisation.

 On 4 July 1966 the Queen paid an official visit to Northern Ireland.
-There were demonstrations during the visit and at one point a concrete block was dropped from the top of building onto the bonnet of her car.
+There were demonstrations during the visit and at one point a concrete block was dropped from the top of a building onto the bonnet of the car she was travelling in.
 On 3 July 1966, to conincide with the visit, the Sunday Times (a London based newspaper) published an investigation, under the title 'John Bull's Political Slum', into the growing crisis in the region.

 5 August 1966 There was a meeting between Harold Wilson, the British Prime Minister, and Terence O'Neill, then Northern Ireland Prime Minister.
 Also present was Roy Jenkins, then British Home Secretary.
 [Years later Wilson claimed that he warned O'Neill of the urgency for speedy reform, while O'Neill claimed that he was not pressed to move more quickly.]